rewgaz/devproxy/README.md

 ## Setup - Step 3: Save config

-The `save` command parses all config files and creates all necessary NGINX config files and adds hostnames to your `/etc/hosts` file.
+The `save` command parses all config files and creates all necessary NGINX config files and adds the hostnames to your `/etc/hosts` file.
+(A copy of the old `/etc/hosts` file will be saved to `/etc/devproxy/hosts-backup`.)
 Rerun this command after you changed any config files or added/renewed any SSL certificates.

 ```bash
 devproxy save